Marian-Hristov/song-tracker/README.md

 - Oracle Database 19C
 - Java 16

+#Install Process

+1. Clone the git repository from https://gitlab.com/marian.hristov/song-tracker into your local machine
+2. Open it using a preferred code editor (for this example it's vs code)
+3. Open the folder in vscode
+4. Make sure you have MicroSoft's "Extension pack for java" installed in your vs code extensions
+5. CTR + SHIFT + P => Create Java project and select maven as a build tool
+6. Select Maven as a build

 # Initial Setup

 1. Enter your database credentials in the <code>src/java/dawson/songtracker/back/dbObjects/DBConnection.java</code> file it should look like this: